-- Windows is either a registered trademark or trademark of Microsoft Corporation in the United States and/or other countries. - Mac is a trademark or registered trademark of Apple Inc. in the U.S. and other countries. - Adobe, the Adobe logo, and Reader are either trademarks or registered trademarks of Adobe Systems Incorporated in the United States and/or other countries. - SDXC, SDHC and SD Logos are trademarks of SD-3C, LLC. - · PictBridge is a trademark. - All other trade names mentioned in this manual or the other documentation provided with your Nikon product are trademarks or registered trademarks of their respective holders.
+- Microsoft, Windows and Windows Vista are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries. - Mac and OS X are trademarks or registered trademarks of Apple Inc. in the U.S. and other countries. - Adobe and Acrobat are registered trademarks of Adobe Systems Inc. - SDXC, SDHC and SD Logos are trademarks of SD-3C, LLC. - PictBridge is a trademark. - All other trade names mentioned in this manual or the other documentation provided with your Nikon product are trademarks or registered trademarks of their respective holders.